 74-89% of retail CFD accounts lose money.

 Founded in 2017, Fusion Markets is a Forex and CFD broker with offices in Australia, Vanuatu and the Seychelles, but accepting clients from most countries worldwide (exceptions include the US and New Zealand).
-The broker offers access to 250+ products, including Forex and CFDs on Energy, Precious Metals, Equity Indices, US stocks and Crypto.
+The Forex trading environment is compelling: tight spreads and access to over 90 currency pairs.

 On AUD and USD currencies, the commissions offered are $2.25 per side commission, so a standard lot will be $4.50.
 On the “Zero Account”, spreads start from 0.0 and on the “Classic Account”, the spreads start at 0.9.
 The main difference between the two is that the latter includes your commissions in each trade.
 Apart from the trading fees, there are no deposits and some withdrawal fees.